JSMarsh813/Reference/projects/ppt/tpn-dev-journal-9.md

 Progress!
 Instead of using ids, i let users look up profiles by unique profilenames

-Made the grid layout change depending on screen size, so it doesn't get jumbled on small screens 🥴
+I made the grid layout change depending on screen size, so it doesn't get jumbled on small screens 🥴

-Took a hot minute but figured out how to force a 404 if I get nothing back from the api! 😤
+It took a hot minute but figured out how to force a 404 if I get nothing back from the api! 😤

 <video src="images/2023-01-30-progress-instead-of-using-ids.mp4" width="320" height="240" controls></video>